sutta » an » an10 » Aṅguttara Nikāya 10.54

 Gāmanigamampāhaṁ, bhikkhave, duvidhena vadāmi—

-I say that there are two kinds of market town:
+I say that there are two kinds of village or town:

 sevitabbampi asevitabbampi.